OSUSecLab/elfuzz/README.md

 ## Replication Package

-The code and environment to replicate the experiments is published as a Docker image.
+The code and environment to replicate the experiments are published as a Docker image.
 Run the following command to pull it:

 ```bash
 docker pull ghcr.io/cychen2021/elfuzz:25.05.1